Free moped and scooter training

-The Council offers potential moped and scooter riders a free course leading to a 50% discount on CBT (compulsory basic training).
+If you want to learn to ride a moped or scooter, we offer free training leading to a 50% discount on CBT (compulsory basic training).

-Please note you must live, work or attend further education in Hackney to attend.
-You must also have a provisional motorcycle license or a full motor car license with provisional moped/scooter entitlement)
+You must live, work or attend further education in Hackney to attend and must also have a provisional motorcycle licence or a full motor car licence with provisional moped/scooter entitlement.

 - the law for riders

 - DSA motorcycle test

 Future dates and location to be confirmed.

 If you live, work or study in Hackney, you may be interested in the Metropolitan Police's Scooter Safe & BikeSafe one day course.
 A limited number of free vouchers are available.
 You must have a valid drivers licence and CBT certificate, plus your own fully taxed/insured and roadworthy vehicle.
 BikeSafe is aimed at full licence holders and is designed to enhance your existing skills and act as an introduction to advanced riding.

 For further details on how to register please call 020 8356 8364 or email firstname.lastname@example.org.